-- 5.1 A student has the right of appeal against any disciplinary action taken against him/her.
-The appeal is to the Principal. - 5.2 The appeal must be in writing and received by the Principal within ten working days of receiving the decision of the disciplinary panel.
+5.1 A student has the right of appeal, as per the guidance in the disciplinary policy, where disciplinary action has been taken against him/her.
+The appeal is to the Principal.

+5.2 The appeal must be in writing and received by the Principal within ten working days of receiving the decision of the disciplinary panel.
 The letter should state: